Messere/listal-bot/readme.md

  75% [=======================>       ] Done 15 of 20 (errors: 0)
 ```

-Or from specific range of pages:
+Or from a specific range of pages:

 ```bash
 $ listal-bot -u http://www.listal.com/marilyn-monroe -o ./mm-pictures -l 17:21